 Right now, Amazon offers a free one-month trial to the Single Child plan of Amazon Kids+ so you and your child can try out the service before ever paying a cent.

 Did you know that if you are an Amazon Prime member you actually already have access to Amazon's Prime Video service?
 If not, you do now!
-There's a plethora of content available on Prime Video, including some original content like Jack Ryan, Bosch, Hand of God, and more.
+There's a plethora of content available on Prime Video, including some original content like The Marvelous Mrs. Maisel, Jack Ryan, Bosch, Homecoming, and more.

 Not already an Amazon Prime member?
 Don't worry.
 You can sign up for a free 30-day trial and access all the great benefits and exclusive members-only discounts, including the two-day Prime Day sale we'll be seeing soon.